DataHerb/dataherb.github.io/_articles/covid-eu-cases.md

 {% endhighlight %}

 [^1]: For Spain, we only download the record PDF files.
 For UK, we are only collecting England for now.
+IT data is not being collected because [the data is open and well organized](https://github.com/pcm-dpc/COVID-19) by the Italian government.